maxwellreynolds/clcal/README.md

-Now simply type "gcal" into terminal
+Now simply type "gcal" into terminal to list your next events